WilsonGiese/Twitter-Bot/README.md

 - **queries**: An array of strings that will be used to query Twitter.
 - **responses**: An array of string that will be used to respond to matching queries.

+### Run

+	java -cp TwitterBot.jar Bot
+You can run the program with the normal class files, but you'll need to link all the libraries.
 ### Required Libraries

 [json-simple-1.1.1](http://code.google.com/p/json-simple/downloads/list), [signpost-core-1.2.1.2](http://code.google.com/p/oauth-signpost/downloads/list), [commons-codec-1.7](http://commons.apache.org/codec/download_codec.cgi)